Family And Medical Leave

 The Family And Medical Leave Act

+Under the federal Family and Medical Leave Act (FMLA), employees can take reasonable unpaid leave for family and medical reasons, including for childcare needs, medical emergencies and other reasons.
 Under the FMLA, employers with more than 50 employees must give up to 12 weeks of unpaid, job-protected leave to eligible employees for the birth or adoption of a child or for the serious illness of the employee or a spouse, child or parent.
 The act also requires that group health benefits be maintained during the leave.

 To be eligible for FMLA leave, an employee must work for a covered employer for a total of 12 months, although not necessarily consecutively, and for at least 1,250 hours within the previous 12 months.
 Also, the worker must be employed by a business with 50 or more employees within a 75-mile radius of his or her worksite or by a public agency.